figaw/praqma.com/_training/jenkins-code.md

 {: .subtitle}

 The course provides you with a thorough grounding in Continuous Integration and Continuous Delivery concepts and give you the necessary skills to implement them using Jenkins.
-We will teach you how to configure and utilize Jenkins to it’s full potential as the foundation of the tool-stack that will accelerate the software development process.
+We will teach you how to configure and utilize Jenkins to its full potential as the foundation of the toolstack that will accelerate the software development process.

 ### Central content:

 * Learn how to automate and execute anything from within Jenkins
-* Take a deep dive into all aspects of automated deployment, automated testing, code metrics, advanced support for Version Control Systems, and integration to task management systems
+* Take a deep dive into all aspects of automated deployment, automated testing, code metrics, advanced support for Version Control Systems and integration to task management systems
 * Discuss and see demonstrations of the different interfaces that can be used to extend, automate and tweak Jenkins in the direction that suits your needs exactly